-Many parents say they wish they had signed up for the waiver interest lists when their child was born or first diagnosed with a disability or special health-care needs.
-Some of the interest lists have more than a 10-year wait time for services.
+Many parents say they wish they had signed up for the waiver interest lists when their child was born or first diagnosed.
+Some of the interest lists have more than a 15-year wait time.

 What Are Waivers and How Do They Work?

-- Waivers let states use Medicaid funds for long-term home and community-based services for people with disabilities or special health-care needs and the elderly in order to help them live in the community.
+Waivers let states use Medicaid funds for long-term home and community-based services for people with disabilities or special health care needs in order to help them live in the community.

-- Before the creation of waiver programs, people had to live in hospitals, nursing homes, or other institutions such as Intermediate Care Facilities for Individuals with an Intellectual Disability or Related Conditions (ICF/IID), so that Medicaid would pay for long-term services.
+Before the creation of waiver programs, people had to live in hospitals, nursing homes, or other institutions like State Supported Living Centers or Residential Treatment Centers so Medicaid would pay for long-term services.

 They are named “waivers” because certain Medicaid requirements are waived (meaning they don’t apply).
 For example, family income.
-All but 1 waiver is based on just the child’s income and certain licensing requirements for service providers.
-Your child’s income means any money that they personally have in assets, earn, or are paid—not your whole family’s income.
+All but one waiver are based on just the child’s income alone.
+Your child’s income means any money that they personally have earned or are paid—not your whole family’s income.

-- Besides getting these additional services, people who receive waiver long-term services and supports also get full Medicaid health-care benefits.
-This is a huge help for children who have complicated medical needs and no other health insurance.
+Besides getting these additional services, people who receive waiver long-term services and supports also get full Medicaid health care benefits.
+This is a huge help for children and adults who have complicated medical needs and no other health insurance.

-- Texas has 7 waivers, and each one has its own interest list.
+Texas has seven waivers.
+Each one has its own interest list.
 Consider adding your child to all the interest lists based on their identified diagnosis and current needs.
-You don’t know what future needs your child might have, so you might want to place them on as many of the lists as possible.
-One of the Medicaid waivers, known as the Youth Empowerment Services (YES) program, will eventually be statewide but is currently only available in several counties, including Bexar, Tarrant, Harris, and Travis.
+You don’t know what future needs your child might have.
+You might want to place them on as many of the lists as possible.

-- When there is room for your child on one of the waiver programs, they will come off of the interest list.
-This is when DSHS, HHSC, or DADS (as applicable) will review diagnostic and other information to decide if your child meets the waiver requirements.
+When there is room for your child or young adult on one of the waiver programs, they will come off of the interest list for the program with the opening.
+You may choose to continue to leave your child’s name on interest lists for other waiver programs.
+This is when HHSC and/or DSHS will review diagnostic and other information to decide if your child meets the waiver requirements.
 Depending on the waiver, you might be asked for information about their medical, psychological, and developmental history, as well as financial and income eligibility.
 The eligibility information that is needed changes based on the waiver.
 The comparison of Texas Medicaid waiver programs chart gives you more details about what is needed for each of the waivers.

 How to Add Your Child to Interest Lists